|HMRC Reference:Notice IPT 1 (April 2014)||View Change History|

 A refund under the scheme will only be made to you if you agree to these conditions:

 Your customer is the person who paid for the insurance cover, and is usually the insured or the policyholder (or both).

 We would normally expect you to have the scheme ready to implement when they receive your signed undertaking and to have begun contacting customers straight away, rather than waiting until well into the 90 day period before doing this.
 A late start to refunding the money without good cause will not be seen as a valid reason for extending the 90 days refund limit.

 Where the sums being reimbursed were overpaid because of an error by us, statutory interest will be paid.
 Any statutory interest paid under this scheme is subject to the same terms and conditions as any other money returned under the scheme and must be refunded to consumers.
 This is because it is the consumer who did not have use of the money, not the claimant who collected it from them to pay to us.

 Interest is calculated on a simple, rather than compound, basis.

 Any statutory interest must be refunded in full, any residue must be returned to us within the specified time limit of 14 days.

 If you have problems working out how much interest is due to your customers, we can provide a print out of the statutory interest calculation, which shows interest on a period by period basis.
 You will then be able to divide interest payable for a particular period into the amount overpaid for the same period.
 This should determine approximately what is due to consumers for a particular period.

-To ensure that you are refunding the consumers in the agreed manner, we will ask to see your “scheme” records.
+To make sure that you are refunding the consumers in the agreed manner, we will ask to see your 'scheme' records.
 We will give written notice of our intention to see these records.